lunifera/lunifera-releng/README.md

 - open a terminal in the repository root folder and type this:
  > mvn -P lunifera.build.p2 -Dlunifera.build.uses.remote.composite.p2

+- The remote composite.p2 is the default, so the property 'lunifera.build.uses.remote.composite.p2' can be omited.
+ > mvn -P lunifera.build.p2

 ### Build a latest kepler p2 repo using the local composite p2 and deploying the results to local deployment folder.
 - open a terminal in the repository root folder and type this:
  > mvn -P lunifera.build.p2 -Dlunifera.build.uses.remote.composite.p2

+- The remote composite.p2 is the default, so the property 'lunifera.build.uses.remote.composite.p2' can be omited.
+ > mvn -P lunifera.build.p2

 ### Build a latest kepler p2 repo using both local and remote composite p2 and deploying the results to local deployment folder:
 - open a terminal in the repository root folder and type this:
  > mvn -P lunifera.build.p2 -Dlunifera.build.uses.remote.composite.p2

+- The remote composite.p2 is the default, so the property 'lunifera.build.uses.remote.composite.p2' can be omited.
+ > mvn -P lunifera.build.p2